 The ASPIRA NJ Evening Reporting Center Program (ERC) continues to provide services for our clients during New Jersey’s Shelter-In-Place restrictions.
 Traditionally, ERC serves as an alternative to incarceration for juveniles between the ages 14-18 as these juveniles await their court hearings.

 ASPIRA ERC provides educational support, meals, case management, a in-house boxing program, in-house recording studio, recreational activities outside of the program, and life skills workshops.
 These life skills workshops provide our clients with cognitive-behavioral awareness tools, job readiness skills, and educational enrichment strategies that they need to be successful citizens.

 For additional information, contact Eddy Sosa at 973-484-7554 or via email at

 Nita M. Lowey 21st Century Community Learning Centers Program

 The Nita M. Lowey 21 Century Community Learning Centers (21st CCLC), is a comprehensive afterschool grant program located at two locations in the city of Newark, serving 250 students in grades four through eight.
-Currently, the programs are located at the Rafael Hernandez School and Luis Munoz Marin School of Social Justice.
+Currently, the programs are located at the Dr. William H. Horton Elementary School and Luis Munoz Marin School of Social Justice.